Runonstof/CustomNPCs-Compiler/README.md

  - write obfuscated Minecraft methods in a normal way.
  - write in ES6+ JavaScript, because this compiler has Babel integrated.
 This will get transpiled down to valid, runnable ES5 JavaScript.
  - use alphabetical names for gui ids.

+This compiler is special made for Custom NPCs Scripting with JavaScript.
+It aims to take away alot of the frustrations we have to encounter, like manually deobfuscating functions.

 ## Installation & Setup